 If you specify a host name when trying to connect, but get an error message where the host name is not shown or is an IP address, it means that the MySQL server got an error when trying to resolve the IP address of the client host to a name:

-mysqladmin -u root -pAccess denied for user 'root'@'' (using password: YES)
+$> mysqladmin -u root -pxxxx -h some_hostname ver Access denied for user 'root'@'' (using password: YES)

 If you try to connect as

 rootand get the following error, it means that you do not have a row in the

-user table with a
+usertable with a

-column value of
+Usercolumn value of

-mysqld cannot resolve the host name for
+'root'and that mysqld cannot resolve the host name for your client:

 Access denied for user ''@'unknown'

 These errors indicate a DNS problem.
 To fix it, execute mysqladmin flush-hosts to reset the internal DNS host cache.
-See Section 220.127.116.11, “DNS Lookup Optimization and the Host Cache”.
+See Section 188.8.131.52, “DNS Lookups and the Host Cache”.